Reckimus/Fast-Travel-System/README.md

 How to Use
 Press F2 to toggle and close the Fast Travel control panel.
-Updated to not break with spell usage changes.
+Updated to not break with spell usage changes and removes the broken spells from player spellbook.

 More locations will be added in the future.